leventelist/lsmith/README.md

 - **Custom Colors…** — pick your own background and chart color live.
 - Whichever theme you land on (a preset or custom colors) is remembered across restarts, saved to `~/.config/lsmith/config.json`.

-## Notes / next steps you might want

-- **Solve-for-me mode**: right now you dial in values by hand.
-A natural next step is an analytic L-match solver (given source Z and target Z0, compute the 1 or 2 component values directly) that pre-fills the element list, with your manual tuning on top for fine adjustment.
-- **Frequency sweep**: currently everything is single-frequency.
-You could extend `MatchingNetwork` to accept a frequency array and plot VSWR vs. frequency in a second axes, useful for checking matching network bandwidth (relevant to your Yagi/hairpin match work).
-- **Transmission line / stub elements**: right now only lumped R/L/C are supported.
-Adding a "series line" element (electrical length + Z0) would let you model stub matches too.